Sampreet/quantrl/README.md

 ***Note: JAX-GPU support for Windows and MacOS is still limited but it runs well in WSL2.***

-Finally, to install the latest version of `quantrl` locally, download the repository as `.zip` and extract the contents.
+Finally, to install the latest version of `quantrl` locally, download the repository as `.zip` and extract the contents, or clone the repository.
 Now, execute the following from *outside* the top-level directory, `ROOT_DIR`, inside which `setup.py` is located as:

 ```bash